 Planning a one day trip to Zion is hard, there’s so much to see and do that fitting it all in is near impossible.
 You’ll have to compromise, but we’re sure we can set you up to have the best possible day in Zion.
 Who knows, you might end up spending 5 days in the park trying out each option.

 Let’s get stuck into everything you need to know about planning a one day itinerary for Zion National Park!

 Can You Visit Zion National Park In One Day?

 One day is easily enough time to visit Zion National Park if you just want to get a taste for the park or if you’re not interested in hiking any of the major adventure trails like Angels Landing and The Narrows.

 We have personally visited Zion on two separate occasions and each time we stayed for 3 days.
 But that’s only because we hiked almost every trail in the park.

 We’ll get into 5 different ways you can visit Zion National Park in just one day in this guide.

-Zion is one of the best and most popular national parks in the United States and we want you to plan the perfect trip for your travel style.
+Zion is one of the best national parks in the United States and we want you to plan the perfect trip for your travel style.